emilyjimenez/choose-your-own-adventure/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Specs

+It should start a new game and the app should take in information from the user(name, favorite color, favorite animal) with a user's point level starting at zero.

+It should present scenarios to the user for them to make a decision (at least two decisions to choose from per scenario).

+It should always display a player's stats and tell them their final score at the end.